irisfofs/jekyll-rp_logs/README.md

 	echo "require 'jekyll/rp_logs'" >> Rakefile

-To set up a new site in the current directory, execute:
+To set up a Jekyll site skeleton in the current directory, execute:

 	rake rp_logs:new

+This will pull in all the necessary files (SASS, `_includes`, default config, etc) for Jekyll to build the site.

-Then edit `_config.yml` and fill in the needed info for your setup.
+Edit `_config.yml` and fill in the needed info for your setup.

 **Warning:** Don't tell Jekyll to output to a directory that has anything useful in it -- it deletes anything in the `destination` directory whenever you build the site.

+Now you should be ready to build!

 ### Building the site
 Run this command: